Cohort default rates are more than just numbers to a college and university.

 Final year and program completion is the stage to help them understand their student loan repayment options and to connect them to assistance with job searches.
 Post-graduation, reach out early and follow up frequently to establish connections with borrowers.

-Providing your students with financial literacy training can help keep them on track to successful repayment.
+Providing your students with financial education can help keep them on track to successful repayment.
 But your time is limited, so don’t hesitate to get creative, involve the entire campus, and incorporate financial education into existing programs and processes.

 3) Communicate across campus.